Proman4713/react-native-copilot/README.md

 </div>

 <p align="center">
-  A custom fork of <a href="https://github.com/mohebifar/react-native-copilot">`react-native-copilot`</a> customized with much better looks (mostly fonts), and colors that fit my own use case.
+  A custom fork of <code><a href="https://github.com/mohebifar/react-native-copilot">react-native-copilot</a></code> customized with much better looks (mostly fonts), and colors that fit my own use case.
 </p>